-A “golden age” is a time of peace, prosperity, and happiness, often when cultural activities like art or writing reach a peak.
+A “golden age” is a time of peace, prosperity, and happiness, and often occurs when cultural activities such as art or writing reach a peak.
 The Greek city-state of Athens reached its Golden Age between 480 - 404 BCE.
 This era is also referred to as the Age of Pericles, for the Athenian statesman who led the city from 461 to 429 BCE.

-During its Golden Age, Athens, Greece was an artistic and intellectual hub.
+During its Golden Age, Athens was an artistic and intellectual hub.
 If there was a new contribution in the arts or sciences during this era in Greece, chances are that it was the work of an Athenian.

 Athenians had an appreciation for poetry and drama.
 They enjoyed theater events in the genres of comedy, tragedy, and satire.
-Like today, there were costumes and scripts to read.
-But, the actors wore masks and stood in a semicircle.
-Some performers even had celebrity-like status.
+Like today, there wore costumes and read from scripts.
+Performers the wore masks and and would stand in a semicircle.
+Some performers even gained celebrity-like status.
 Two of the most famous stage performers of the Golden Age were Euripides and Sophocles.

 Aesthetics (beauty), logic, and order mattered very much to the Athenians.
-So, fine sculpture and architecture were important in their society.
-They put a lot of time and great amounts of money into these.
-The Parthenon is the most famous building of this era.
-It was a building made to honor the Greek goddess Athena.
+Fine and architecture and sculpture became important in their society.
+Athenians put a lot of time, effort, and great amounts of money into these art forms.
+The Parthenon is the most well-known building of this era.
+It was made to honor the Greek goddess Athena.
 There were many other buildings and statues constructed in honor of the Athenians’ gods.
 Skilled artisans also built monuments to honor the memory of military victory, athletic events, and other occasions.
 Their buildings were unique and featured many types of pillars.
 The world still appreciates these pillars today, and you can see them replicated on many government and residential buildings.

-The Athenians valued the preservation of history.
-Even today, you can read the works of an Athenian historian named Herodotus.
+The Athenians also valued the preservation of history.
+Even today, you can read the works of the Athenian historian Herodotus.
 He became known as the “father of history,” because he documented historical information spanning the Persian Wars along with his own travels.
-Another famous historian was Thucydides.
-In addition to being a general in Athens’ Navy, he preserved the historical events of the Peloponnesian war.
-Another soldier known for his historical writing is Xenophon.
-He wrote about war tactics, politics, general history of Greece, and even horse breeding.
+Another famous historian during this tie was Thucydides.
+In addition to being a general in Athenian Navy, he preserved the historical events of the Peloponnesian war.
+Xenophon was another soldier know for historical writing.
+He wrote about war tactics, politics, the general history of Greece, and even horse breeding.

-Math and science were also important in Athenian society, too.
+Math and science were also important in Athenian society.
 Much of what we learn in math and science classes today comes from Golden Age Athens.
-For example, the Pythagorean theorem was developed by Pythagoras.
-Geometry became a field of study thanks to Euclid.
-The lever and pulley were first explained by Archimedes, who also deducted the first accurate calculation of Pi (π).
+For example, Pythagoras developed the Pythagorean theorem while Euclid introduced the world to Geometry.
+The lever and pulley were system was first explained by Archimedes, who also deducted the first accurate calculation of Pi (π).